Llyn Brenig: Watersport activities

-Sailing, fishing, canoeing and water zorbing are all permitted on the lake.
-The only permitted power craft are those used by anglers, rangers, and sailing club safety craft.
+Fishing, canoeing, paddle boarding and open water swimming are all permitted on the lake.
+Power craft for angling and recreation are available for hire, while Llyn Brenig has its own sailing club.
 In 1990 Llyn Brenig was the only Welsh reservoir used for the World Fly Fishing Championships.

 Archeology

-During construction of the Llyn Brenig, archeologist found that the Afon Brenig valley had been used for thousand of years by upland communities crossing the Denbigh Moors.
-Finds included a camp used by Mesolithic people (radiocarbon analysis of the charcoal from their fires to around 5700 BC), Bronze Age artifacts, a ring cairn (a Bronze Age burial mound), and several barrows.
+During construction of the Llyn Brenig, archeologists found that the Afon Brenig valley had been used for thousand of years by upland communities crossing the Denbigh Moors.
+Finds included a camp used by Mesolithic people (radiocarbon analysis of the charcoal from their fires to around 5700 BC), Bronze Age artefacts, a ring cairn (a Bronze Age burial mound), and several barrows.
 There are a number of archaeological trails around Llyn Brenig.

 Ospreys

 A pair of ospreys began breeding at the lake in 2018, becoming the fifth site in Wales.
 In 2020 filming of The Bridge, a Channel 4 reality television programme, may have disturbed the ospreys during the breeding season.
 In April 2021, vandals cut down the osprey nest platform with a chainsaw.
 The same pair of ospreys returned to Llyn Brenig in 2022 and hatched chicks at a replacement nest in the same location.
+The Brenig Osprey Project, a partnership between North Wales Wildlife Trust and Dŵr Cymru Welsh Water, provides a viewpoint, a hide, and online video streaming of the nest during the nesting season.